Built android apps with JavaScript, HTML and CSS based on Node JS

 mkdir myapp

-let’s initiate NPM
+let’s initiate NPM in our app

 cd myapp